A vaccine heist in 1959 set off a frantic search to recover the serum before it spoiled

 “Don’t worry.
 We know why we’re here, and now show us where the monkey department is,” a gunman said before locking Beland in a cage alongside the lab’s test animals.

-Newly delivered to the facility was $50,000 worth of polio vaccine set to be distributed across the province of Quebec, including Montreal where more than 500 polio cases were under treatment.
+Newly delivered to the facility was $50,000 worth of polio vaccine set to be distributed across the province of Quebec, including Montreal, where more than 500 polio cases were under treatment.

 The polio vaccine was just as precious then as a coronavirus vaccine will be when it is approved for use in the coming months.

-In Montreal. the criminals loaded 25 crates of vaccine into the night watchman’s car and another vehicle before making their getaway.
+In Montreal, the criminals loaded 25 crates of vaccine into the night watchman’s car and another vehicle before making their getaway.
 Beland spent an hour struggling to escape his cage.

 The next shipment of vaccine wouldn’t arrive for another month, and the pinkish serum couldn’t remain potent without proper refrigeration.
 Experts estimated that they had 48 hours to secure the stolen serum before it spoiled.

-“Children will be the victims,” said Dr. Adelard Groulx, head of the city’s health department.
+“Children will be the victims,” said Adelard Groulx, head of the city’s health department.
 Beyond just bringing the criminals to justice, recovering the stolen vaccine was vital.
 This much was made clear to local detectives, who were instructed to prioritize locating the vaccine over apprehending suspects.

 Several days passed as more and more tips came in.
 After tracing leads all across the city, an anonymous caller led police to a small unfurnished apartment in East Montreal.